-You can find the NetBIOS name and MAC address by printing out the printer configuration page.
-Refer to the User's Guide for information on how to print the configuration page on your print server.

-- 8. Then press "OK". - 9.
-Click the Finish button.
+- You can find the NetBIOS name and MAC address by printing out the printer settings page.
+Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 8 Then press OK. - 9 Click the Finish button.
 You must now restart your computer before you can continue.

-Associating the printer
+Associating the Printer

-You must now create a printer on your Windows 95/98/Me and NT4.0/2000 system using the standard Windows printer setup procedure.
+1 You must now create a printer on your Windows® 95/98/Me, Windows NT®4.0 and Windows® 2000/XP systems using the standard Windows® printer setup procedure.
 To do this, go the Start button, select Setting and then Printers.

-Windows 95/98/Me
+Windows® 95/98/Me

-- 2. Select Add Printer to begin the printer installation. - 3.
-Click Next when you get the add Printer Wizard window. - 4.
-Select Local Printer when you are asked how the printer is connected to your computer, and then push Next. - 5.
-Select the correct driver.
-Click Next when you are done. - 6.
-If you have selected a printer driver that is already being used, you have the option of either keeping the existing driver (recommended) or replacing it.
-Select the desired option and press Next. - 7.
-Select the Brother NetBIOS Port (Port name you assigned in step 6 of the Installing the Brother NetBIOS Port Monitorsection and press Next. - 8.
-Enter any desired name for the Brother printer and press Next.
-For example, you could call the printer "Networked Brother Printer". - 9.
-Windows will now ask you if you wish to print out a test page, select Yes and then select Finish.
+- 2 Select Add Printer to begin the printer installation. - 3 Click Next when you get the Add Printer Wizard window.

+- 4 Select Local Printer when you are asked how the printer is connected to your computer, and then push Next. - 5 Select the correct driver.
+Click Next when you are done. - 6 If you have selected a printer driver that is already being used, you have the option of either keeping the existing driver (recommended) or replacing it.
+Select the desired option and press Next. - 7 Select the Brother NetBIOS Port (the port name you assigned in step 6 of the "Installing the Brother NetBIOS Port Monitor" section and press Next. - 8 Enter any desired name for the Brother printer and press Next.
+For example, you could call the printer "Networked Brother Printer". - 9 Windows® will now ask you if you wish to print out a test page, select Yes and then select Finish.